 Mr. Murthy articulated, designed, and implemented the Global Delivery Model, which has become the foundation for the huge success in IT services outsourcing from India.
 He has led key corporate governance initiatives in India.
 He is an IT advisor to several Asian countries.

-Mr. Murthy was listed among the ‘12 greatest entrepreneurs of our time’, by the Fortune magazine in 2012.
+Mr. Murthy was ranked 13th among CNBC’s 25 global business leaders who have made a maximum impact on society during the last 25 years.
+He was listed among the ‘12 greatest entrepreneurs of our time’, by the Fortune magazine in 2012.
 The Economist ranked him among the 10 most-admired global business leaders in 2005.
 He has been awarded the Legion d’honneur by the Government of France, the CBE by the British government and the Padma Vibhushan by the Government of India.

 He is a foreign member of the US National Academy of Engineering and a Fellow of the Indian National Academy of Engineering.
 He is the recipient of the 2012 Hoover Medal.
 The Tech Museum, San Jose, awarded him the James C. Morgan Global Humanitarian Award in 2012.
 He received the 2007 Ernst Weber Medal from the Institute of Electrical and Electronics Engineers, USA (IEEE).
 He has received more than 25 honorary doctorates from universities in India and abroad.

 He is the first Indian winner of Ernst and Young’s World Entrepreneur of the Year award.
 He has also received the Max Schmidheiny Liberty prize.
-He has appeared in the rankings of businessmen and innovators published by BusinessWeek, Time, CNN, Fortune, Forbes, Financial Times, India Today, Economic Times, and the Business Standard.
+He has appeared in the rankings of businessmen and innovators published by BusinessWeek, Time, CNN, Fortune, Forbes, Financial Times and India Today.

-He is a Trustee of the Infosys Science Foundation, which governs the Infosys Prize, an annual award, to honor outstanding achievements of researchers and scientists across six categories.
+He is the President of the Infosys Science Foundation , which governs the Infosys Prize, an annual award, to honor outstanding achievements of researchers and scientists across six categories.